The Hard Questions

 Massive public investment in renewable energy, jobs, and equity simultaneously.
 The most ambitious reform-within-capitalism vision.
 Explicitly connects climate and inequality.
 Directionally correct.

-Why it isn’t enough: still operates within money.
+Why it is not enough: still operates within money.
 Still requires political will that can be reversed the moment the opposition wins an election — and it will, because the forces aligned against it are enormous and permanent.
 Still aims for managed capitalism, not replacement of the system that generates the problem.
 The Green New Deal is the best available patch.
 The patient needs surgery.

 Carbon Pricing and Carbon Markets

-Why it isn’t enough: it tries to fix the market by adding a cost signal.
+Why it is not enough: it tries to fix the market by adding a cost signal.
 The market has consistently demonstrated that it will find ways around cost signals when the profits from ignoring them are large enough.
 This is not a design flaw.
 It is the market working exactly as designed.

-Does it reduce human suffering?: No. It is a financial instrument with zero mechanism for any human need.
+Does it reduce human suffering?
+No. It is a financial instrument with zero mechanism for any human need.

 Renewable Energy Transition